ipfs/ipfs-blog/src/_blog/2023-ipld-new-data.md

 IPLD isn’t just a means of **representing** data, it’s a means of **linking** data together.
 You can even link between encoding formats using different hashing methods.
 The project has substantially matured, and it’s time to start building databases and thinking about how everyday applications can be adapted to these new patterns.

 > **Note:** IPLD can be thought of as a generalization of [UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs), the default Protocol Buffers based format for representing files and directories in IPFS.
+In other words, IPLD is a superset of UnixFS and can be used to represent any arbitrary linked data.

 ## The Web of Data